guyfridge/CI-CD-Jenkins-GKE/README.md

 `git clone https://github.com/GoogleCloudPlatform/continuous-deployment-on-kubernetes.git`
 2. Once cloned, change to the /continuous-deployment-on-kubernetes directory `cd continuous-deployment-on-kubernetes`
-3. Edit the /sample-app/Jenskinsfile to reflect the desired region for your GKE cluster `vi /sample-app/Jenkinsfile` press 'i' to edit the 'CLUSTER_ZONE' value
+3. Edit the 'CLUSTER_ZONE' value inside /sample-app/Jenskinsfile to reflect the desired region for your GKE cluster `vi /sample-app/Jenkinsfile`
 ```
 environment {
     PROJECT = "REPLACE_WITH_YOUR_PROJECT_ID"